isomerpages/pris-test/_visit-matters/Visit Information/How to Visit.md

 * **30 - 45 minutes** before your scheduled Face-to-face visit timing
 * **15 - 30 minutes** before your scheduled Tele-visit timing

-Visitors who are late (unable to adhere to the above cut-off timing), will be issued with a queue number starting with the letter “L”.
+Visitors who are late for registration, will be issued with a queue number starting with the letter “L”.
 You will not be allowed to proceed with your original scheduled visit session but will need to have the visits rescheduled.

-Entry into our premise will only be allowed 30 mins to 45 mins before the scheduled visit timing for **Face-to-Face Visit**, and<br>
-Entry into our premise will only be allowed 15 mins to 30 mins before the scheduled visit timing for **Tele-visit**.

 <u><strong>Documentation</strong></u><br>
 Visitors will be required to bring the following items for the visit registration: